A short story by E. T. A. Hoffmann, first published in 1816.

 - Direct Line to the Author: The narrator (seemingly Hoffmann himself) says he knew Nathanael, Lothair and Clara.

-- Duel to the Death: After Nathanael insults Clara, he gets into a fight with Lothair and they agree on a duel with swords.
+- Duel to the Death: After Nathanael insults Clara for dismissing his poetry, he gets into a fight with Lothair and they agree on a duel with swords.
 Clara stops them by stepping between them and saying that if they want to kill each other, they should kill her first.
+Nathanael then has a Heel Realization, asks for Clara and Lothair's forgiveness and they reconcile.

 - Doppelgänger: Coppola and Coppelius (provided they are not one and the same).